 Diagnosis of intertrigo is based on clinical appearance; potassium hydroxide wet mounts and cultures can guide treatment.

 Occasionally allergic contact dermatitis Allergic contact dermatitis (ACD) Contact dermatitis is inflammation of the skin caused by direct contact with irritants (irritant contact dermatitis) or allergens (allergic contact dermatitis).
 Symptoms include pruritus and... read more (resulting from use of wipes after toileting or axillary application of antiperspirants/deodorants)

-If no bacteria or yeast are detected, drying agents should be therapeutic.
-Effective options include talc (rather than cornstarch, which can support fungal growth), Burow solution compresses, and super-absorbent powders.
+If no bacteria or yeast are detected, drying measures and agents should be therapeutic.
+Effective options include over-the-counter antiperspirants containing 20% aluminum chloride and Burow solution compresses.

-If bacteria or yeast are present, topical antibacterial lotions or antifungal creams are given in addition to drying agents.
+If bacteria or yeast are present, topical antibacterial lotions or antifungal creams are given in addition to drying agents (see table ).